389ds/389ds.github.io/docs/389ds/design/enhanced-account-tools.md

 ## Implementation

-Here are the *new* command line tool parameters for the new features:
+Here are the *new* command line tool parameters for the new features for ns-accountstatus.pl:

     Searching Parameters (ignores "-I DN")
     --------------------